Co-Parenting Counseling and Parent Coordinators

 A co-parenting coordinator is generally a psychologist, therapist, or other mental health expert who helps reduce and resolve conflicts between parents regarding their children.
 Co-parenting coordination is a “non-adversarial dispute resolution process that is court ordered or agreed upon by divorced and separated parents who have an ongoing pattern of high conflict and/or litigation about their children,” under the guidelines set by the American Psychological Association.
 By utilizing a co-parenting coordinator, you may be able to reduce time in the courtroom, create a better environment for your children, and live a less stressful life yourself by getting along better with your ex-spouse.

 Call the San Jose Law Offices of Foster Hsu, LLP Today For Custody and Visitation Assistance

 We understand that nothing is more important to you than your children.
 Our San Jose family attorneys can help you either resolve parenting issues by setting up co-parenting counseling or coordination agreements and avoid the courtroom, or win your custody battle in court if necessary.
-Call Foster Hsu, LLP at 408-841-7200 to schedule a free consultation today.
+Call Foster Hsu, LLP at 408-841-7200 to schedule a consultation today.